FakeGreenDress/HudsonCountyTransitMap/README.md

 - Schedules and realtime data

 ##Future plans:
-- Improve design and data hierarchy to make the information easier to navigate at different scales and levels of detail
+- Improve design, layout and data hierarchy to make the information easier to navigate at different scales and levels of detail
 - Add more (and more detailed) metadata to the layer attribute tables
+- Link GTFS shapes to route information
 - Use this map to generate a layered set of map tiles for interactive web access

 #More Screenshots: